vivek9142/TypeScript_CrashCourse/03-Classes-&-Interfaces/Classes/readme.md

 ## Classes

-In this section,we have illustrated the Classes is demonstrated in TypeScript.
+In this section,we have illustrated the Classes in TypeScript.
-Classes is explained into the details alongv with its supporting terminologies i.e, constructor, inheritance, this, access modifier , readonly , getters & setters , static methods and properties.
+Classes is explained into the details along with its supporting terminologies i.e, constructor, inheritance, this, access modifier , readonly , getters & setters , static methods and properties.

 ### Concepts Locating Directories